What Is Web Accessibility?

 Transcript Availability

-Offering text transcripts for audio elements of websites ensures that content is accessible to users who are deaf or hearing impaired.
+Offering text transcripts for audio elements can improve a website's accessibility for users who are deaf or hearing impaired.

 Time Limit Adjustments